moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 #### Usage

-The permissions defined in the `.gitlab-ci.yml` file will **restrict** the permissions available during the execution of the pipeline.
-The service account bound to the CI job must have, at a minimum, these permissions to perform the job.
-The declaration of these permissions is to specify the minimal **required** permissions.
-In order for the job to receive a token with these permissions, the service account must have been granted these permissions prior to the exeution of the pipeline.
+The permissions defined in the `.gitlab-ci.yml` file **limit** the access available during pipeline execution.
+The service account linked to the CI job must, at a minimum, have these permissions to perform the job.
+The purpose of declaring these permissions is to specify the minimal **required** access.

+To ensure the job receives a token with the necessary permissions, the service account must be granted these permissions before pipeline execution.

-If the service account does not have the permissions that are specified in the `permissions` block of the `.gitlab-ci.yml` file then the pipeline will fail with an error indicating that the service account does not have the necessary permissions.
+If the service account lacks the permissions specified in the `permissions` block of the `.gitlab-ci.yml` file, the pipeline will fail, with an error indicating the missing permissions.

-If the service account has been granted the declared permissions then the permissions will be encoded into an ephemeral job token that will limit the access that is available to the token.
-This token will follow the [JWT](https://datatracker.ietf.org/doc/html/rfc7519) standard and contain a digital signature that can be validated.
-When an API receives the `CI_JOB_TOKEN`, it will verify the token's digital signature and honor the API request according to the permissions defined in the `scope` claim of the token.
+When the service account has the declared permissions, they will be encoded into an ephemeral job token.
+This token, following the [JWT](https://datatracker.ietf.org/doc/html/rfc7519) standard, will contain a digital signature that can be validated.
+When an API receives the `CI_JOB_TOKEN`, it will verify the token's signature and process the request according to the permissions defined in the token's `scope` claim.

-This allows a token to be issued for the service account but have less access than the full access that is granted to the service account.
+This mechanism allows a token to be issued with reduced access, even if the service account has broader permissions.

-If the `permissions` section is not specified in the `.gitlab-ci.yml` file then the `CI_JOB_TOKEN` will have full access to the service accounts permissions.
+If the `permissions` section is not specified in the `.gitlab-ci.yml` file, the `CI_JOB_TOKEN` will have full access to the service account's permissions.

 #### Examples